bruderstein/PythonScript/docs/source/scintilla.rst

    Set the background colour used for a particular marker number when its folding block is selected.

    See Scintilla documentation for `SCI_MARKERSETBACKSELECTED <https://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETBACKSELECTED>`_

+.. method:: editor.markerSetForeTranslucent(markerNumber, fore)

+   Set the foreground colour used for a particular marker number.

+   See Scintilla documentation for `SCI_MARKERSETFORETRANSLUCENT <https://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETFORETRANSLUCENT>`_

+.. method:: editor.markerSetBackTranslucent(markerNumber, back)

+   Set the background colour used for a particular marker number.

+   See Scintilla documentation for `SCI_MARKERSETBACKTRANSLUCENT <https://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETBACKTRANSLUCENT>`_

+.. method:: editor.markerSetBackSelectedTranslucent(markerNumber, back)

+   Set the background colour used for a particular marker number when its folding block is selected.

+   See Scintilla documentation for `SCI_MARKERSETBACKSELECTEDTRANSLUCENT <https://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETBACKSELECTEDTRANSLUCENT>`_

+.. method:: editor.markerSetStrokeWidth(markerNumber, hundredths)

+   Set the width of strokes used in .01 pixels so 50  = 1/2 pixel width.

+   See Scintilla documentation for `SCI_MARKERSETSTROKEWIDTH <https://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETSTROKEWIDTH>`_

 .. method:: editor.markerEnableHighlight(enabled)